 bring somebody up1 [often passive] to care for a child, teaching him or her how to behave, etc.

-SynonymraiseShe brought up five children.He was brought up by his aunt.a well/badly brought up childbring to do something They were brought up to (= taught as children to) respect authority.+ noun I was brought up a Catholic. related noun upbringing2 (law) to make somebody appear for trialHe was brought up on a charge of drunken driving.
+SynonymraiseShe brought up five children.He was brought up by his aunt.a well/badly brought up childbring somebody up to do something They were brought up to (= taught as children to) respect authority.+ noun I was brought up a Catholic. related noun upbringing2 (law) to make somebody appear for trialHe was brought up on a charge of drunken driving.

 bring something up1 to mention a subject or start to talk about it